MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ## How can I use the Quantum Development Kit?

-Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, can be done cloud-base in the Azure portal with the hosted Jupyter notebooks, or it can be installed and run from your local computer if you prefer to.
+Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, is pre-deployed in the hosted Jupyter Notebooks in the Azure portal.
+If you prefer to customize your own development environment, the QDK can also be installed and run from your local computer.

 The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration for [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install-qdk.overview.standalone).